Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 1. Select the Constraints - Active page.

-2. Clear Enable - Line Of Sight in the Active Constraints list.
+2. Clear the Enable - Line Of Sight check box in the Active Constraints list.

 3. Click Add new constraints () in the Active Constraints toolbar.

-4. Select Terrain Mask in the Constraint Name list in the Select Constraints to Add dialog box.
+4. Select Terrain Mask in the Constraint Name list when the Select Constraints to Add dialog box opens.

 5. Click Add.